biovcnet/python/Lesson7Pandas/README.md

 A library developed for handling multi-dimensional data sets, which are stored as DataFrame python objects

-Lots of built-in functions developed for sorting, filtering and cleaning large, complex datasets
+Lots of built-in functions developed for sorting, filtering and cleaning large, complex data sets

+DataFrames are still compatible with other python library functions